AmoDinho/Imperial-Data-Science/README.md

 It provides all the links to courses for you to complete.

+A few tips on how to set most things up are [here](Imperial-Data-Science/workspace setup.md)

 ## How to go through courses?

 There are two ways you can do this all depending on your prefernce of the top-Down approach or bottom-up approach.
 Top-down will put you in the driver seat of an f1 car were you learn what research/production machine learning workflows are and how they can be applied to solve business problems.
 The bottom-up approach will start you off at the bare essentials and teach all the separate pieces of the puzzle that will fit together.